openmeteo/loggertodb/docs/usage.rst

    The base url of the Enhydris installation to connect to, such as ``https://openmeteo.org/``.

-username, password
+auth_token
-   The user name and password with which ``loggertodb`` will connect.
+   The token ``loggertodb`` will use to authenticate with Enhydris.
-   Obviously the user must have write permissions for all time series that will be uploaded.
+   Obviously the user to whom the token corresponds must have write permissions for all time series that will be uploaded.

 File parameters
 ---------------